katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 The ``invocation.module_args`` key shows the actual values that were set as well as other possible values that were not set.
-Unfortunately this will not show the default value for a DSC property, only what was set from the Ansible task.
+Unfortunately this will not show the default value for a DSC property, only what was set from the Assible task.
 Any ``*_password`` option will be masked in the output for security reasons, if there are any other sensitive module options, set ``no_log: True`` on the task to stop all task output from being logged.